CleverMNL/Under_The_Hood/README.md

 I can point to many great quotes about learning but ultimately, to learn and be curious is not something simply stated.
 I hope to find a strong reason to bring more people to curiosity and excellence throughout the duration of this project.

 ## License
 I am going to be learning more about the specifics behind licensing and how they have powered the open source community to become what it has.
-In doing so, I wish to contribute to a communal learning
+In doing so, I wish to contribute to a communal learning.
+This repo is testing the usage of the GNU General Public License v3.0.

+Refer to the License file of this repo and a breakdown of the license is provided by Github along with the disclaimer that it is not legal advice.
+This points towards learning more about Licenses directly and referring to legislature.